TheSkyler-Dev/Fern-lang/Doc/Documentation.md

 **Operators/Functions**:
 - **`**`**: Exponentation (alias for the `exp()` function)
 - **`sqrt()`**: Used to calculate square roots of numbers or expressions
 - **`nrt()`**: Non square root.
-The factorn has to be defined as the first number int the parentheses, followed by the expression, separated by a comma
+The factor n has to be defined as the first number within the parentheses, followed by the expression, separated by a comma
 - **`sin()`**: Calculates sine of the value passed to it
 - **`cos()`**: Calculates cosine of the value passed to it